Paula Carmody is the People’s Counsel for the State of Maryland.

 In addition to her agency responsibilities, Ms. Carmody also has been a speaker on consumer issues at conferences and forums held by a variety of organizations, including NARUC, MACRUC, MADRI, the World Energy Forum, the Public Utility Research Center (PURC), the Harvard Energy Policy Group, the American Antitrust Institute (AAI), the Society of Regulatory & Financial Analysts (SURFA), and the American Association of Black Engineers (AABE).
 In 2011 Ms. Carmody was honored by the Maryland Daily Record as a 2011 Influential Marylander in the Law for her work representing residential utility consumers.

 Ms. Carmody has had extensive experience working on consumer issues.
 She previously served as an Assistant Attorney General in the Consumer Protection Division, Office of the Attorney General of Maryland.
 Prior to that, Ms. Carmody served as an Assistant People’s Counsel for fifteen years with the Office of People’s Counsel (OPC).

 In addition to her government service, Ms. Carmody has held legal positions in the non-profit sector.
 She was the Managing Attorney of the Baltimore, Maryland office of the UAW-GM Legal Services Plan and before then, was a Staff Attorney with the Legal Aid Bureau, Inc., in Maryland.
 In those positions, she represented autoworkers and low-income households in a variety of civil matters in state and federal courts.

-Ms. Carmody graduated with a Juris Doctor degree from Antioch School of Law, Washington, D.C.
+Ms. Carmody graduated with a Juris Doctorate degree from Antioch School of Law, Washington, D.C.
 She received a Bachelor of Arts degree in Political Science from McGill University, Montreal, Quebec, Canada.